 Wireless Facilities shall not be permitted on any property used for residential purposes.

-Wireless Facilities shall not be permitted on the beach dunes or east of the beach dunes.
+Wireless Facilities shall not be permitted on the beach dunes or east of the beach dunes

+Wireless Facilities shall not be permitted on pedestrian sidewalks.

 Conditional Use Permit Review – Conditional use permit approval as outlined in §185-74 shall be required for all Wireless Facilities except for those circumstances in which administrative review is permitted.